-10.4 Implicit qualifiers
+12.4 Implicit qualifiers

-As described in Section 24.3, the Format String Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code.
+The Format String Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 25.3).
 The checker implicitly adds the @Format qualifier with the appropriate conversion categories to any String literal that is a valid format string.

-10.5 @FormatMethod
+12.5 @FormatMethod